Gregorian chant: Notation

 The earliest notated sources of Gregorian chant (written c.
-950) used symbols called neumes (Gr. sign, of the hand) to indicate tone-movements and relative duration within each syllable.
+950) used symbols called neumes (Greek: sign (of the hand)) to indicate tone-movements and relative duration within each syllable.
 A sort of musical stenography that seems to focus on gestures and tone-movements but not the specific pitches of individual notes, nor the relative starting pitches of each neume.
 Given the fact that Chant was learned in an oral tradition in which the texts and melodies were sung from memory, this was obviously not necessary.
 The neumatic manuscripts display great sophistication and precision in notation and a wealth of graphic signs to indicate the musical gesture and proper pronunciation of the text.

 Scholars postulate that this practice may have been derived from cheironomic hand-gestures, the ekphonetic notation of Byzantine chant, punctuation marks, or diacritical accents.
 Later adaptations and innovations included the use of a dry-scratched line or an inked line or two lines, marked C or F showing the relative pitches between neumes.
 Consistent relative heightening first developed in the Aquitaine region, particularly at St. Martial de Limoges, in the first half of the eleventh century.
 Many German-speaking areas, however, continued to use unpitched neumes into the twelfth century.
 Additional symbols developed, such as the custos, placed at the end of a system to show the next pitch.
 Other symbols indicated changes in articulation, duration, or tempo, such as a letter "t" to indicate a tenuto.
 Another form of early notation used a system of letters corresponding to different pitches, much as Shaker music is notated.